InterSIS/django-rest-encrypted-lookup/README.md

 django-rest-encrypted-lookup
 =============

-django-rest-encrypted-lookup provides replacement ViewSets, Serializers, and Fields that replace your IntegerField pk or id lookups with encrypted string lookups.
+Drop-in ViewSets, Serializers, and Fields that replace your IntegerField pk or id lookups with encrypted string lookups.

+Use a single cipher across your entire project, or provide a unique cipher for each serializer, model, user, and/or client.

 The json representation of a poll:
 ```